-How far is it: About a 3 hour drive from DC
+How far is it: 3-hour drive

-Prices: Admission is $8 for children 3+ and $10 for adults 18+
+Price: Admission is $8 for children 3+, $10 for adults 18+